yhyi15/yhyi15.github.io/_pages/about.md

   - /about.html
 ---

 This is Yuhao Yi's homepage.
 He is a PhD candidate in school of computer science at Fudan University.
-His research interests include network science, distributed control and spectral graph theory.
+His research interests include network science, distributed control, and spectral graph theory.
 He plans to graduate in winter 2018 and is looking for postDoc opportunities.